 Pitted vs. Unpitted Dates

 Pitted dates do not contain seeds, while unpitted dates do.
-Removing pits in pitted dates allows for easier chewing and better texture.
+Removing pits from pitted dates allows for easier chewing and a better texture.
 It does not make them more nutritious.

 It is true that people now pay more attention to natural sources of nutrients.
 This is vital in reducing the harm man-made products have caused over time.
 The nutritional value of date varieties is worth studying.
 This would help to uncover other health benefits and uses of dates.
 There could be cures and remedies lurking inside the date fruit, waiting to be found.
 All we have to do is look into the date fruit!